yownas/seed_travel/README.md

 `Loop back to Initial seed`: When reaching the end, generate images to get back to the first seed.

 `FPS`: The Frames Per Second of the video.
+It has a hidden feature where if you set this to a negative value, it will be used as the length (in seconds) of the resulting video(s).

 `Lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
 So you'll get a short pause before the video start/ends.